vircadia/vircadia-native-core/README.md

 the virtual world should you choose to.

-I'm ready, I want to run my own virtual world!
+I want to run my own virtual world!
 ========

 In the voxel-server/src directory you will find a README that explains